ameistad/haloy/README.md

         - name: "NODE_ENV"
           value: "production" # plain text value
         - name: "API_SECRET_KEY"
-          secretName: "my-secret-key" # Reference to a secret.
+          secret_name: "my-secret-key" # Reference to a secret.
       ```
-- `deploymentsToKeep`: (Optional) Number of old deployment data (images and config) to keep for rollbacks (default: 5)
+- `deployments_to_keep`: (Optional) Number of old deployment data (images and config) to keep for rollbacks (default: 5)
 - `port`: (Optional) If not set you need to use port 8080 as this is the default.
 If you use any other port in your container you need to set this.
 - `replicas`: (Optional) The number of container instances to run for this application.
 When thera are more than one replicas, Haloy starts multiple identical containers and automatically configures HAProxy to distribute traffic between them using round-robin load balancing.
 (Default: 1)
 - `volumes`: Docker volumes to mount
-- `healthCheckPath`: (Optional) The HTTP path that Haloy will check for a 2xx status code to determine if your application is healthy.
+- `health_check_path`: (Optional) The HTTP path that Haloy will check for a 2xx status code to determine if your application is healthy.
 This is used as a fallback if you don't define a HEALTHCHECK instruction in your Dockerfile.
 (Default: "/")

 ## Hooks